|Oklahoma Field Operations Guide

-The OKFOG is a pocket-sized communications quick-reference booklet for first responders.
-The OKFOG:
+The OKFOG is a pocket-sized communications quick-reference booklet designed to:

-The Oklahoma VHF Interoperability Channels (listed on page 99 of the OKFOG) must use a 12.5 kHz bandwidth by January 1, 2013.
-If capacity permits, it is recommended these Oklahoma VHF Interoperability Channels be programmed as both wideband and narrowband in radios.
+The Oklahoma VHF Interoperability Channels (listed on Page 100 of the OKFOG) must use a 12.5 kHz bandwidth by January 1, 2013.
+If capacity permits, it is recommended that these Oklahoma VHF Interoperability Channels be programmed as both wideband and narrowband in radios.
 If capacity is limited, the Oklahoma VHF Interoperability Channels should be programmed as wideband and reprogrammed for narrowband emission as part of a communications plan to transition local frequencies to narrowband.

 In contrast, the National VHF Interoperability Channels must be programmed for narrowband operation only.
 Do not program them for wideband operation, as this may cause unwanted interference.